1951–52 Port Vale F.C. season: Third Division South

 On 8 December, Vale recorded a surprise 4–1 win over Aldershot.
 Yet the side then went another eight games without a win.
 Freddie Steele was appointed player-manager on Christmas Eve, signing the former England international meant Vale had to pay Mansfield Town a four-figure fee.
 The former Stoke City forward was still very much a goalscorer, having described his record of 44 goals in 66 games for the "Stags" as "not bad for an old man!".
 In January, half-back Norman Hallam returned to the club.
-On 12 January, 17,860 turned up to witness a 1–1 draw in Steele's debut against second-placed Brighton & Hove Albion, the first of a five match unbeaten run that took Vale off the foot of the table.
+On 12 January, 17,860 turned up to witness a 1–1 draw in Steele's debut against second-placed Brighton & Hove Albion, the first of a five-match unbeaten run that took Vale off the foot of the table.
 A fortnight later Vale travelled to Plainmoor, where Steele took the ball from his own half to score the winner past Torquay United.
-On 9 February, Vale beat Gillingham 1–0, in what was the first of a club record thirteen game winning run at home.
+On 9 February, Vale beat Gillingham 1–0, in what was the first of a club record 13 game-winning run at home.

-A 5–1 hammering at Elm Park from Reading failed to prevent the Vale from going on to another eight game unbeaten run.
-Steele accomplished this without any new signings, in fact he sold Walter Aveyard to Accrington Stanley for a four-figure fee in April.
-Their run ended with a 3–0 defeat at Fellows Park to bottom-placed Walsall.
+A 5–1 hammering at Elm Park from Reading failed to prevent the Vale from going on to another eight-game unbeaten run.
+Steele accomplished this without any new signings; in fact, he sold Walter Aveyard to Accrington Stanley for a four-figure fee in April.
+Their run ended with a 3–0 defeat at Fellows Park to bottom-placed Walsall when Tommy Cheadle and Jimmy Todd were both injured.
 Vale finished their final five games with three wins.

-They finished thirteenth with 43 points, with a strong defence but the lowest goals scored tally in the division.
+They finished 13th with 43 points and a strong defence, but the lowest goals scored tally in the division.
 They had lost just the one game at Vale Park, back on the opening day.

 Finances

-On the financial side, a profit of £4,403 was announced by the club, due to a profit on transfers of £16,750.
+On the financial side, the club announced a profit of £4,403 due to a profit on transfers of £16,750.
 Gross receipts had fallen to £27,133, whilst wages had risen by £3,500 to £23,511.
 Steele seemed to be happy with the players he inherited, as he retained 31 professionals, the only departures being George Heppell to Witton Albion, Stan Palk to Worcester City, and Lol Hamlett to Congleton Town.

-Cup competitions
+FA Cup

 In the FA Cup, Vale fell at the first hurdle to Colchester United at Layer Road, losing 3–1.